wenchy/tableau/README.md

 ## TODO
 - [ ] Battle-tested of different languages: Golang, C#, Javascript/Typescript, C++ and so on.
 - [ ] Bidirectional conversion: **xlsx <-> json**.
+- [ ] Merge of multi-level nested list, row direction
-- [ ] Merge of multilevel nested map
+- [ ] Merge of multi-level nested list, column direction
+- [x] Merge of multi-level nested map
+- [ ] Ordered Map
 - [ ] Merge of multiple workbooks or worksheets
+- [ ] Timezone of type Timestamp
+- [ ] Simple key-value configuration: flip worksheet 90° (degrees) to exchange row and column
+- [x] In cell array
+- [] In cell map

 ## Types
 - Scalar